-With the message "MX + B ON" displayed, press the ENTER button to enable MX + B. The following message will be displayed briefly and the instrument will return to the function initially set.
+With the message ''MX+B ON'' displayed, press the ENTER button to enable MX + B. The following message will be displayed briefly and the instrument will return to the function initially set.

-8. All subsequent readings (Y) will be the result of the equation: Y=MX+B.
+8. All subsequent readings (Y) will be the result of the equation: Y = MX + B.

-- 1. The MX + B feature can be disabled by again running Program 4.
-While in the program, press a range button until the message ''MX + B OFF'' is displayed and then press the ENTER button. - 2.
-Once MX + B has been enabled, the Model 193 will show the value of Y. If the value of Y is larger than can be handled by the particular range, the overrange message will be displayed, indicating the instrument must be switched to a higher range. - 3.
-An example of readings that will be obtained when MX + B is enabled is shown in Table 2-8.
+- Other instrument parameters, that are saved include: - 1.
+The MX + B feature can be disabled by again running Program 4.
+While in the program, press a range button until the message "MX+B OFF" is displayed and then press the ENTER button. - 2.
+Once MX + B has been enabled, the Model 193A will show the value of Y. If the value of Y is larger than can be handled by the particular range, the overrange message will be displayed, indicating the instrument must be switched to a higher range. - 3.
+An example of readings that will be obtained when MX+B is enabled is shown in Table 2-9.
 Each of the obtained values for Y assumes the following constants: M = +1.5; B = +5.